n-epifanov/ONI-EasySteamTurbineMod/README.md

 * has temperature above 227 C.

 I.e. Turbine will work by just being in a cloud of Steam, there's no need to move Steam around.

+(If you have [MovableHeatMod](https://github.com/nicktime/ONI-MovableHeatMod) installed you can also dump excess heat into Turbine.)

 ![Steam Turbine](https://github.com/nicktime/ONI-EasySteamTurbineMod/raw/master/doc/SteamTurbine.png "Steam Turbine")

 Installation